HOW TO CLEAN A BLENDER

-We love our smoothies, but cleaning a blender can be an unappealing task.
-The small components and bulky carafe can be unwieldy, while the sharp blades can be a challenge to clean.
+We love how quickly our blenders allow us to whip up nutritious smoothies, zesty salad dressings, and smooth purees, but cleaning up the dirty blender aftermath seems like anything but quick and convenient.
+The small components and bulky carafe can be unwieldy, while the sharp blades can be tricky to maneuver around.

 If your blender is still under warranty, check your owner's manual for any precautions.

 For deodorizing and light cleaning:

 TIP: Pour out the contents into your running garbage disposal to deodorize.

 Join Our Mailing List